Master’s in Health Admin Programs in Nebraska

 Health Administrator projected growth rate in Nebraska

 A career in the rapidly growing field of healthcare administration can be both interesting and personally rewarding.
-As for potential compensation, according to the Bureau of Labor Statistics, the mean annual salary for health administrators and managers across the country was $101,340 in May 2013.
-The mean annual wage for health administrators in the Omaha/Council Bluff area at the same time was $94,840.
+As for compensation the mean annual salary for health administrators and managers across the country is $118,800.
+The mean annual wage for health administrators in the Omaha/Council Bluff area is $131,440.

 These statistics underscore the solid demand for healthcare administrators.
 If you are currently a nurse or an individual with a completed bachelor degree in any major, you could qualify to pursue a Master of Health Administration at several different institutions.
 It is possible to achieve the degree in as little as two years, and you may be able to find online MHA programs in NE as well.

 There are several options for pursuing a Master of Healthcare Administration degree in Nebraska.
 Both on-campus and online options are available to earn a fully accredited graduate degree.
 The choice between on-campus and online may depend upon your current location or situation.
 On-campus study may not be feasible for you.

 And you will find that there are several areas of concentration to be considered.
 At one on-campus public university, the healthcare focus is a subset of a Master of Business Administration with concentrations in Health Economics, Long-term Care Administration, Health Behavior, Public Health Leadership and Advocacy, Clinical Systems Architecture and Function, Healthcare Finance, Health Policy and the US healthcare System.

 Unconditional admission into this particular program requires a 2.85 undergraduate GPA, a 500 GMAT Score and a resume.
 Admissions requirements to other universities may be different.